Your AI agents now know exactly which dependencies to use. See what's new!

 Setup Steps:

-1. Select OpenRouter from the Provider dropdown
+1. Select your preferred Provider from the dropdown

-3. Set the Model name to x-ai/grok-code-fast-1
+3. Set the Model name to your chosen model

 4. Click Save Configuration